hamoz07/Review-card/README.md

-# advanced to-do list manager using react
+# review card using react

 ## Overview